 Most of us want to help other people at points in life as it is part of being kind to want to encourage others in their time of need.
 Helping a fellow human being, while it can be uncomfortable, has advantages, it makes both parties feel satisfied and emotionally connects us up with another person.
-Therefore, people feel as if they are a part of the world, it improves the life of another, and, in general helping others makes the world a better place.
+Therefore, people feel as if they are a part of the world which improves the life of another and in helping others makes the world a better place.
 However, it is essential to reflect and ask two questions: Do You Always Want to Help Someone?
 What is the cost in providing this assistance?

 - How people can provide assistance to another person who is feeling sad, angry or anxious and in genuine need of support.